 Write your SSTL analysis using a concise, professional voice.
 Attach your supporting documents (lesson plans, observation notes, student work, etc.) as appendices and refer to the appendices by letter or number throughout your analysis.
 The supporting documents are used to verify the data you report and the conclusions that you draw about your teaching and its impact on student learning.
-In total, the SSTL should be about 12-15 pages long (not including appendices.)
+In total, the SSTL will be about 15-20 pages long (not including appendices.)
 The SSTL final report will follow this outline: